Two Degrees of Diversity in Data Science: Kizzy’s Mission

 The first?
 “We’re doing everything we can to promote greater diversity in STEM careers.
 An example of that—and one that I’m particularly proud of as an alum of Howard University—are the partnerships we’re seeking to develop and strengthen, not only with Howard but with other historically black colleges and universities, too.
 While we already had some partnerships with these and other schools in place, what we’re doing now is going even deeper.
 We’re focusing our efforts to encourage diversity in STEM career paths, and we want to tap into the amazing potential there.”

 Plus, for candidates considering career opportunities in data science at Johnson & Johnson, Kizzy pointed to a second sense in which the concept of “diversity” applies.
-That is, given the unmatched size and scale of Johnson & Johnson—we’re the world’s largest broadly based healthcare company, after all—you'll find an unmatched range of opportunities to grow in your career when you join our team.
+That is, given the unmatched size and scale of Johnson & Johnson—we’re the world’s largest and most diversified healthcare products company, after all—you'll find an unmatched range of opportunities to grow in your career when you join our team.

 “You can come here and have eight or nine or ten different careers,” Kizzy explained.
 “You can have a global career.
 You can work across different sectors.
 And you can do all of it without leaving the company.
 We’re also rolling out new tools to empower our data scientists to make decisions about their career paths—to help them navigate, find the right opportunities and grow in their careers.”